Jan Angel: Background

-Senator Angel currently serves as Co-Chair of the Financial Institutions Housing & Insurance Committee and as Vice Chair of the Trade & Economic Development Committee.
+Senator Angel currently serves as co-chair of the Financial Institutions Housing & Insurance Committee and as Vice Chair of the Trade & Economic Development Committee.
 She also serves on the Health Care and Transportation Committees.

 For her support of small business during the 2011-2012 session, Jan received the NFIB's Guardian of Small Business Award.

-Angel announced May 18 that she would not be seeking another term in the Washington State Senate.
-Instead, she is supporting Marty McClendon, Pierce County Republican Party leader and former candidate for Lt.
-Governor of Washington State.
+Angel announced in 2018 that she would not seek reelection and endorsed Marty McClendon, former Republican candidate for lieutenant governor.
+McClendon went on to lose to Democrat Emily Randall by 104 votes.

 Angel lives in Port Orchard with her husband Lynn Williams.
 She has two daughters, one stepdaughter, one stepson, nine grandchildren, and three great-grandchildren.